Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Misc Gadgets.md

 ---
 # Misc Gadgets
 ## Tape
-Can be used (Shift right click) on a GregTech crate (Wooden - Tungstensteel) to package it, breaking it lets you pick up the crate with all its held storage being kept inside till you replace.
+Can be used (Sneak right click) on a GregTech crate (Wooden - Tungstensteel) to package it, breaking it lets you pick up the crate with all its held storage being kept inside till you replace.
 ## Reinforced Duct Tape
 Also allows taping crates, but moreso is used for putting inside of maintenance hatches to automatically fix a maintenance hatch diminishing state once.